The Cataclysm – more than a flood

 and the clouds [or skies] drop down the dew.

-It is therefore incorrect to conclude that tehom most often refers to oceanic depths distinct from subterranean depths.
-Moreover in some passages tehom unquestionably does seem to refer to underground sources of water – see Genesis 49:25, Deuteronomy 8:7 and 33:13, Psalms 42:7 and 78:15, Ezekiel 31:4 and 31:15, and Amos 7:4.
+It is therefore not correct to conclude that tehom most often refers to oceanic distinct from subterranean depths.
+Moreover in some passages (Gen 49:25, Deut 8:7 and 33:13, Ps 42:7 and 78:15, Ezek 31:4 and 31:15, Amos 7:4) tehom does refer to underground sources of water.

-Dahood translates “ocean currents,” with reference to Ugaritic (Psalms I, 151).
-But Ugaritic does not clearly support such a translation, and elsewhere Dahood has recognised the more appropriate translation of Ugaritic nhr, namely “river,” or perhaps “river current”.
+Dahood translates ‘ocean currents,’ with reference to Ugaritic (Psalms I, 151).
+But Ugaritic does not clearly support such a translation, and elsewhere Dahood has recognised the more appropriate translation of Ugaritic nhr, namely ‘river,’ or perhaps ‘river current’.

 There is no hint anywhere in the biblical flood narrative that the flood comes by means of the ocean.
 On the contrary, the flood is said to come by torrential rains and violent outbursts of subterranean waters.
 Contextually the waters of which the ‘flood’ (mabbul) consisted is made up of ‘rain’ (7:12) and ‘the fountains of the deep’ (7:11; 8:2), the subterranean waters.